The Complete Guide to Data Matching: Techniques, Tools, and Best Practices

 Retail and E-Commerce: Customer 360

-Retailers use data matching to merge customer records from point-of-sale systems, e-commerce platforms, loyalty programs, and third-party marketing lists into a unified Customer 360 profile.
-Without matching, the same customer who buys in-store, online, and through a mobile app appears as three separate individuals, inflating customer counts and fragmenting personalization efforts.
+Retailers use data matching to merge customer records from point-of-sale, e-commerce, loyalty, and third-party marketing lists into a unified Customer 360 profile.
+Marketing teams consolidating several mailing files into one deduplicated list rely on list matching software for the merge purge workflow, because without matching the same shopper who buys in-store, online, and in-app appears as three people, inflating counts and fragmenting personalization.

 Government: Benefits Administration and Fraud Prevention

-Government agencies use record linkage software to link records across departments (tax, benefits, health, housing) to detect fraud, ensure benefits reach eligible recipients, and improve service delivery.
-A classic example: the U.S. Federal Aviation Administration matched 40,000 Northern California pilot records against Social Security Administration disability payment records.
-Forty pilots were flagged and arrested for claiming to be both medically fit to fly and disabled enough to collect benefits.
+Government agencies use record linkage software to link records across tax, benefits, health, and housing departments to detect fraud, ensure benefits reach eligible recipients, and improve service delivery.
+The Operation Safe Pilot case, which matched about 40,000 Northern California pilot records against Social Security disability records, remains a classic demonstration of cross-agency linkage.

 MatchLogic is built as an on-premise platform precisely because the enterprises that need the most accurate, auditable, and compliant data matching, those in healthcare, financial services, and government, also require that their data never leaves their secured infrastructure.
 This is not a limitation; it is a deliberate architectural choice that aligns with how regulated enterprises actually operate.